quzo81814351/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote emphasizes that over-concentrating on optimizing code before it's fully developed or without data-driven insights can lead to unnecessary complexity, harder maintenance, and potentially suboptimal overall system performance.
 It's a reminder to programmers to prioritize readability, correctness, and architectural integrity during initial development stages, and only fine-tune for performance when there's concrete evidence that it's needed.

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that's easy to understand and modify.
+Strive for simplicity in design and implementation; complex solutions often lead to more bugs, harder maintenance, and decreased readability.
+Always remember, you write code not just for computers but also for humans to read and comprehend."

+"Programmers must also embrace the iterative process of development.
+'Plan to throw one away; you will anyhow,' said Fred Brooks in 'The Mythical Man-Month.'
+This reminds us that initial versions are often learning experiences, leading to better understanding and a cleaner, more efficient final product."

+"Lastly, 'Premature optimization is the root of all evil,' as Donald Knuth famously stated.
+Focus first on getting the program correct, then optimize if and where necessary, using profiling and performance metrics as guides."